 Frets are known to fall off but are fairly easy to replace.

 The truss rod is a rod inside the guitar neck.
-It adds or releases tension adjusted how high or low the strings are to the fretboard.
+It adds or releases tension adjusting how high or low the strings are to the fretboard.

 This is just inside the soundhole where the neck attaches to the guitar body.